Pink Cheetah v. TQL: Court Opens Door for Key Transparency Claim

 “It troubles the Court that regulated entities may attempt to evade regulatory obligations by embedding waivers in contractual agreements,” the opinion stated.

 While Pink Cheetah’s current complaint focused narrowly on a November 2023 FMCSA order, the Court explained how the carrier could amend its claim to argue that all waivers of §371.3 are illegal and unenforceable.
-That possibility could keep parts of the case alive, even if some of TQL’s dismissal arguments succeed.
+The Court, however, dismissed the case as pled, noting Pink Cheetah had only pointed to the November 2023 email as an “order” and had disclaimed the theory that rulemaking may qualify as an “order.”

 Background: Ice Cream Load Sparks David vs. Goliath Case